 Additionally students can check out books from Arkansas academic libraries through the ARKLink borrower card program.
-Please see https://uca.libguides.com/ARKLink for more information or inquire about this service at the Circulation Desk.
+Please see uca.libguides.com/ARKLink for more information or inquire about this service at the Circulation Desk.

-Music Library - Located on the second floor of the library the music library has music reference materials, scores, and musical audio and video recordings.
-Additionally, the Music Library has equipment available to listen to and/or view music performances and houses music reserves.
+Music Library - Located on the library's second floor, the Music Library has music reference materials, scores, and musical audio and video recordings.
+Additionally, the Music Library has equipment available to listen to and/or view music performances.
 Other books on the topic of music including writings on composers, analysis, pedagogy, and history are found in the main book collection.
+The music library is open Tuesday - Friday 9:00 am to 12:00 p.m. and 2:00 p.m. to 5:00 p.m.
+If you need assistance outside of those hours, please ask at the circulation desk.